scottyschup/ruby-curriculum/projects/w2d1-minesweeper.md

 any of the neighbors have no adjacent bombs, they too are revealed.
 Et cetera.

-The "fringe" of the revealed area are squares all adjacent to a bomb.
-The fringe should be revealed, but should contain counts of how many adjacent bombs are nearby.
+The "fringe" of the revealed area are squares all adjacent to a bomb (or corner).
+The fringe should be revealed, but should contain counts of how many adjacent bombs are adjacent.

 ### Flag bomb